le-quentin/blog/pages/002_ergonomic-journey-i3/item.md

 ### But... i3 or another tiling WM?

 There are many other choices out there.
 To each their own.
 To me i3 seemed very good in terms of how the configuration worked, and how popular it is (for open source projects it's a very important metric, in my opinion).
-Popular alternatives are bspwm and sway, the latter basically being i3 remade on Wayland.
-If you ask me, x11 is there to stay for many years, but if you wanna try Wayland or are using it already, it would be an obvious candidate.
+Popular alternatives are bspwm and Sway, the latter basically being i3 remade on Wayland.
+If you ask me, X11 is there to stay for many years, but if you wanna try Wayland or are using it already, it would be an obvious candidate.